xushidanggroup/xushidanggroup.github.io/content/authors/Bin/_index.md

 # Username (this should match the folder name)
 authors:
-  - 李晨晨
+  - 许膑

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student of Biomedical Engneering
+role: PhD Student in Biomedical Engineering

 # Organizations/Affiliations
 organizations: